5 min read

 For builders, these ideas point to a simple philosophy:

-• do not confuse fluency with understanding,
+• do not confuse fluency with understanding

-• use role clarity instead of vague autonomy,
+• use role clarity instead of vague autonomy

-• keep human approval visible,
+• keep human approval and auditability clear

 That is more useful than arguing about whether AI is a mind.